atoms19/dominity.js/README.md

 dominity DOM elemnts are are objects that have special methods and props to make it easy to style ,add events ,change attributes etc list of all methods are given as a table in the end of documentation

-Dominity DOM elements support chaining for all methods except for those meant to retrive data Dominity DOM elements are capable of being stored in a variable like any other object
+Dominity DOM elements support chaining for all methods except for those meant to retrive data or child Dominity DOM elements are capable of being stored in a variable like any other object